useblocks/sphinx-needs/docs/directives/needuml.rst

 .. hint::

    If you got `Jinja function 'need()' is not supported in non-embedded needuml directive.` or `Jinja function 'import()' is not supported in non-embedded needuml directive.` this chapter will help you.
-   `need()` and `import()` are only useful in the context of need.
-So you have to intend a needuml or needarch in a need to get accessof the need data.
+   `need()` and `import()` are only useful in the context of a need.
+So you have to intend a needuml or needarch in a need to get access of the need data.
 See description in this chapter.

 {% endraw %}